 She expanded on this by going into amazing detail about the opportunities their strong customer-stylist relationships have created.
 "We noticed our customers love when we make whole outfits for them", Benady commented, "our customers are craving the expertise and craving the whole French style".

 I found it so interesting that someone who is so high up in the corporate hierarchy is herself so attached and focused on the individual customer experience.
 It truly is a situation of practicing what you preach.
 Benady even commented on a recent experience she was involved in putting together.
 "We organized a baby shower for one of our customers.
 She was pregnant and wanted to host her baby shower in our store because she loved it and loved our stylists."

-Think about it this way; Your store is like your home.
+Think about it this way; your store is like your home.
 When you host a party at your house, the goal is to make everyone comfortable to be sure the party is a good time for all of your guests.
 In your store, the same is true.
-You want your visitors to feel welcome and like they are in an extension of their own home so they stay longer, view more items, and hopefully make a purchase.
+You want your visitors to feel welcomed so they stay longer, view more items, and hopefully make a purchase.
 Sticking with the same analogy, if the store is your home, it then makes sense that your stylists are your family and the customers are your friends that you invite in.
-It doesn't matter how great of a home you have, it's the people in the home that affect the outcome of the visit.
+It doesn't matter how great a home you have; it's the people in the home that affect the outcome of the visit.